AFontaine79/cmake-primer/README.md

 **[Back to top](#table-of-contents)**

 ### Specifying the Target System and Processor
 CMake doesn't _know_ that we're cross-compiling just because we gave it a toolchain file.
-After all, we might be compiling a native application using a fixed compiler version.
+After all, we might be compiling a native application using a specific compiler version.
 This is common for regulated industries.
 In this case, the host and target systems are still the same.
 When cross-compiling, we should `set()` the system name and processor.
 - `CMAKE_SYSTEM_NAME` - The name of the target system.
 For bare-metal embedded targets, use `Generic`.
 - `CMAKE_SYSTEM_PROCESSOR` - The target processor family (e.g. `arm`, `x86_64`, `powerpc`, etc.).